-Many internet users are young (18 to 40) and technically minded
+Many active internet users are young (18 to 40) and technically-minded

 - They tend to have relatively high disposable incomes.

-- Consumer leisure products, such as music and travel, are good sellers.
+- Products such as clothes and travel are good sellers.

 The internet also suits specialist products that would normally be difficult to find